aidenlab/juicer/README.md

 on the NVIDIA Developer site:
    https://developer.nvidia.com/cuda-downloads

-The native libraries included with Juicer are compiled for CUDA 7.
-Other versions of CUDA can be used, but you will need to download the respective native libraries from http://www.jcuda.org/downloads/downloads.html
+The native libraries included with Juicer are compiled for CUDA 7 or CUDA 7.5 (AWS/scripts/juicebox_tools.7.0.jar) or (UGER/scripts/juicebox_tools.7.5.jar) Other versions of CUDA can be used, but you will need to download the respective native libraries from http://www.jcuda.org/downloads/downloads.html